ChaosFlameme/Library-E-Book/README.md

 > All the user, administrators can be included.
 ------------------------------------------------------------------
 ## Pole
-### -The pages based on the template, all good looking with out real functions
+### - The pages based on the template, all good looking with out real functions
+> Using: HTML, CSS, Bootsrap
-### -Realise the real functions on the site
+### - Realise the real functions on the site(kinda mixed with below one)
+> Using: HTML, Javascript, PHP
-### -Connection between the site and the database
+### - Connection between the site and the database
+> Using: PHP, mysql, (Javascript?)

 ------------------------------------------------------------------
 ## Minimum requirements of the system: